[Last updated September 2016]

 - There is scope for ‘like-for-like’ tax-free exchanging of metals in one form to another form.
 For example, exchange 100oz silver bar for ten 10oz silver bars;

 - There can be complex interactions with your state and federal taxes best left to a tax specialist;

 - There are many ways your basis can be favourably adjusted to control your capital gains.

 One area where US federal tax law can be quite complex (and different from other countries) is in determining and adjusting your basis.
 IRS capital gains (or losses) are calculated as follows:

 When you buy, are gifted, inherit or otherwise take legal possession of physical precious metals your basis will be either the price you paid or the fair market value at that time.
 If you exchange under like-for-like rules the basis in the original item will transfer to the exchanged item.
 Note that if you do not have any proof of what your basis is you could be liable for CGT on the entire value of the sale, i.e. the IRS considers your basis as zero.
 Make sure you have receipts or legal records for all your metals.
-(Note: if you find and declare lost or abandoned treasure your basis will be used to assess income tax not CGT).

 According to this IRS document wash sale rules don’t apply to “collectibles”.
 (Wash sales are when an investor sells an investment at a loss and quickly buys it back for tax avoidance purposes.
 Typically this is not allowed).
 So if you bought precious metals at higher prices you may want to consider selling and immediately re-buying to avail of the capital loss.

 Re-basing your physical precious metal investments is an important consideration.
 There are many IRS rules in relation to estimating and adjusting the basis of a capital asset.
 This is one area where we strongly suggest getting professional tax advice.